 Ted A. Leech, Board Chair of FS Bancorp and 1st Security Bank, is retired from Univar Corporation.
 From January 2003 to February 2005, Mr. Leech was Vice President of Business Development where he conducted feasibility studies and investigated potential investments in China, Hong Kong, Singapore, Australia, Malaysia, Indonesia and Brazil.
 Prior to that, Mr. Leech was Senior Vice President of Administration for Univar USA where he was responsible for accounting, payables/receivables, information systems, treasury, legal, human resources and internal audit.
+Additionally, he currently serves as treasurer and board member of a food distribution non-profit.
 As a result of his professional experiences, Mr. Leech brings strong leadership, management, finance, accounting and human resource skills to our board.
 Mr. Leech's expertise also qualifies him as a financial expert, which was the basis of his selection as Chairperson of the Audit Committee.

 Marina Cofer-Wildsmith has spent 30 years working in nonprofit management and business development.
 Her background includes serving as Executive Director of Bainbridge Youth Services from 2012 to 2017, business consulting from 2009 to 2012, and Chief Executive Officer of the American Lung Association of Washington and the Northwest from 2003 to 2007.
 Other American Lung Association positions held from 1990 to 2003 included program development, marketing and communications.
-Key career achievements include leading the Washington Smoke Free Restaurants and Bars Initiative, developing with the U.S. Environmental Protection Agency the air quality forecasting model used by the media, promoting strong indoor air quality standards and advocating for other essential air pollution reduction and public health legislation.
+Her key career achievements include leading the Washington Smoke Free Restaurants and Bars Initiative, developing with the U.S. Environmental Protection Agency the air quality forecasting model and advocating for other essential air pollution reduction and public health legislation.
 Ms. Cofer-Wildsmith is very active in the community.
-Currently, she serves as a past President of the Rotary Club of Bainbridge Island.
-Other board service has included Public-at-Large Director for the Puget Sound Clean Air Agency from 2005 to 2013 and World Community Service Director for the Rotary Club of Bainbridge Island from 2012 to 2015.
+Currently, she serves as an Assistant District Governor for Rotary International District 5020 and is a past President of the Rotary Club of Bainbridge Island.
+Other board service has included Public-at-Large Director for the Puget Sound Clean Air Agency from 2005 to 2013.
 She has her Bachelor of Science degree in Biology from the College of William and Mary, Williamsburg, Virginia and her Master's degree in Educational Processes from Maryville University, St. Louis, Missouri.
 Leadership recognition includes awards from the Chamber of Commerce, Rotary, Environmental Protection Agency, Conservation Federation and Governor Gregoire.
 As a result of her professional experiences and active community involvement, Ms. Cofer-Wildsmith brings strong leadership, management, organization and interpersonal skills to our organization.